 And in other news, the Plinth is coming!

 Tuesday December 9: Back for another look!

 What, they've been working on weekends?!
 These are serious people!
-Well, my counting of construction days may be off - but I can live with that ;).
+Well, my counting of construction days must be off - but I can live with that ;).